 Helping People (And Growing Pains)

-I successfully accomplished my original goal of the Closet Assistant: to genuinely help people.
-To this day I have saved hundreds of people several thousands of hours of time, and helped them make more money than they would have without the assistant.
+I successfully accomplished my original goal of Closet Tools: to genuinely help people.
+To this day I have saved hundreds of people several thousands of hours of time, and helped them make more money than they would have without Closet Tools.

 That’s something that I take pride in.
 I love being able to help people at scale.